thwill1000/mmb4l/README.md

  1. Unlike other MMBasic version there is no key combination to automatically **RUN** a program from the editor.
  2. If you rename a file whilst saving it MMB4L will not update its "current program file" state and will still be using the previous file.

+### Using the internal 'PicoMite' editor

+As of v0.8 MMB4L includes an internal editor ported/rewritten from the PicoMite, as an alternative to relying on a third-party editor such as nano.

+ * To use the internal editor for a single edit without changing your default editor:
+    * `EDIT INTERNAL "helloworld.bas"`
+ * To persistently switch your default editor to the internal one:
+    * `OPTION EDITOR INTERNAL`

+**Note:** the internal editor is still under active development; it has some known bugs and is not yet feature-complete compared to the very latest PicoMite editor.

 ## 6. Predefined Read Only Variables

 ### MM.INFO()